graceland/graceland-core/docs/source/content/escape-hatches.rst

 ===========

 If you need access to the a ``io.dropwizard.setup.Bootstrap``, you can use an ``Initializer``.
-This phase is usually used to add commands and bundles to a dropwizard applicataion.
+This phase is usually used to add commands and bundles to a dropwizard application.

 .. code-block:: java